Roos-AID/ModbusRTU-ESP8266-webui/README.md

 - Telnet commands are s = switch relay (to test function), t = list Daytime map , r = re-read Daytimemap.cfg

 To do:
+- Dynamic MQ Autoconfigure from the Modbusmap.cfg file
 - InfluxDB client to do direct logging
 - Update of specific registers through MQTT (low prio)